S3-working-group/s3-practical-guide/S3-practical-guide.md

 There are many ways to distribute work and governance.
 Sometimes the governing body is a single person, e.g. in the case of a team lead, and sometimes it’s a group of people, e.g. in a circle where all circle members share responsibility for governance within the constraints of the domain.

-**Governance decisions** set constraints on actions and guide future decisions.
+**Governance decisions** set constraints on activity and guide future decisions.

 This includes: